utshomax/postman-docs/src/pages/docs/sending-requests/managing-environments.md

 You can manage roles on an environment by selecting the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> in the upper right > **Manage Roles**.

 You can assign collaborators the Editor or Viewer role.
-Users with the Viewer role can only edit the current values of variables, but they can use the environment when sending requests.
+Team members with the Viewer role can only edit the current values of variables, but they can use the environment when sending requests.
 If a user requires edit access, they can request it when viewing the environment in the editor.

 For more details, see [Environment roles](/docs/collaborating-in-postman/roles-and-permissions/#environment-roles).